lord-carlos/PartyViz/PROMT.md

 Safety & Constraints
 - Keep code simple — avoid external libs; a small utility function for easing or lerp is OK.
 - No network calls required (excluding the loader’s artifact fetching), no Node-specific operations, and avoid heavy CPU tasks.

----

-Any questions about the PROMT specification?
-If you want, I can:
-- Provide a ready-made AI prompt version with example responses expected (e.g. file contents), or
-- Generate a blank starter folder for a new animation with comments and placeholders (HTML + JS + CSS + manifest entry), or
-- Add a template for `index.html` manifest usage for better AI clarity.

-If anything else is needed, tell me which of the optional items you'd like added to the prompt and I’ll add them.